TotallyInformation/node-red-contrib-uibuilder/docs/how-to/cache-node.md

 ---
 title: Using the Cache node
-description: >
+description: |
   Describes how and why to use the uib-cache node.
 How to cache and replay messages when a new uibuilder client loads or reloads a uibuilder supported page.
 created: 2022-01-07 22:01:49
 lastUpdated: 2023-03-04 15:36:37
+updated: 2023-12-30 17:01:41
 ---

 Moved to [nodes/uib-cache](nodes/uib-cache.md)